GIFT OF LIFE TRANSPLANT HOUSE RESPONDS TO COVID-19

 For Our Volunteers and Volunteer Activities:

-- Those community groups who so generously cater dinners for us will be asked to refrain until at least April 30th.
+- Those community groups who so generously cater dinners for us will be asked to refrain until further notice.

 For Our Board and Committee Members: